 Triple Falls is a frequented trailhead within the gorgeous Dupont State Forest.
-About an hour from Asheville, many visitors make the trek in order to see three waterfalls for the price of one.
+About an hour from Asheville, many visitors make the trek to see three waterfalls for the price of one.
 It’s a beautiful North Carolina hike well worth the effort.

 For a short but magical stroll, take the Azalea Garden Trail.
 And for a longer hike, you can use the Deerpark Trail to end up at the same stunning site.
-There are plenty of great photo-ops from the bridge above or from the viewing rocks down below.
+There are plenty of great photo-ops from the bridge above or the viewing rocks below.

 Bridal Veil Falls

-This is a one-mile, round trip, easy hike to see both Upper Dill Falls and Lower Dill Falls.
+Dill Falls is a one-mile, round trip, easy hike to see both Upper Dill Falls and Lower Dill Falls.
 They are both 50-foot falls within the idyllic Nantahala National Forest.
 The trails are simple to follow but are often not marked.

 These Asheville waterfalls provide a verdant setting, tucked in a scenic cove surrounded by wild flora.
 It’s a 45-foot chute of cascading water that lands in a deep, clear pool perfect for a refreshing dip.